sciola-framework/sciola/libraries/README.md

 }
 ```

-In controller, model or other library:
+Now just instantiate the class in the controller, model or other library:

 ```php
 <?php